bonitasoft/bonita-doc/md/deploy-bundle.md

 ### Add Jdbc driver
 You need to add your jdbc driver in TOMCAT_HOME/lib.
-MySQL and PostgreSQL drivers can be found in deploy bundle under DEPLOY_ZIP_HOME/setup/lib directory.
-For other RDBMS, use the [jdbc driver](database-configuration.md#proprietary_jdbc_drivers) provided by your RDBMS vendor
+MySQL, PostgreSQL and Microsoft SQL Server drivers can be found in deploy bundle under DEPLOY_ZIP_HOME/setup/lib directory.
+For Oracle, use the [jdbc driver](database-configuration.md#proprietary_jdbc_drivers) provided by Oracle.

 <a id="wildfly-installation" />